anthony-y/tiny-vfs/README.md

 TinyVFS::Close();
 ```

-Finally, to compile your code with Tiny VFS, you will need to link against the static library located in tinyvfs/lib:
+Finally, to compile your code with Tiny VFS, you will need to link against the static library located in tiny-vfs/lib:
 To compile with g++:

 ```
 g++ -o yourexecutable.exe -std=c++11 yourfile.cpp tiny-vfs/lib/tinyvfs.a
 ```

+Check out the [samples](https://github.com/anthony-y/tiny-vfs/tree/master/sample) directory for a full example of usage.